 Free TV show recordings

 A totally fun and free day or night out can be had by going off to a TV recording.
 Tickets to watch shows – both live and recorded – are usually completely free, with the catch that it’s first come, first serve so you may have to get there early and wait around to guarantee entry.

-Panel shows like Have I Got News For You and QI, reality shows like Simon Cowell’s Britain’s Got Talent The X Factor 2016 and Strictly Come Dancing, and even radio shows such as The Unbelievable Truth are all free to attend.
+Panel shows like Have I Got News For You and QI, reality shows like Simon Cowell’s Britain’s Got Talent The Voice UK 2017, The X Factor and Strictly Come Dancing, and even radio shows such as The Unbelievable Truth are all free to attend.

 Go out early or get your name on the guest list

 Save money on the door of you favourite night clubs by getting there early or on more quieter nights.
 Most places will allow free entry on certain days and at certain times, and often the drinks will be cheaper too.

 If you don’t fancy an early night, make sure to see if you can add your name to the guest list for free or reduced entry, every saving can mean an extra drink!